csalmeida/ruby-classes-and-modules/README.md

 # Classes

-The important concept of OOP is likely to be classes.
+An important concept of OOP is likely to be classes.
 This section will look at defining custom classes.

 A class defines code grouped by a common theme or purpose that provides a template of the state and behavior of objects created from it.